IMAGE VIA @KRISTYPAVLICK | INSTAGRAM

 This heavily trafficked one-mile loop has a split personality.
 If you decide to take on the south side at Bull Creek, you’ll find an uber-challenging rocky bluff that makes for awesome climbing.
 But if you’d rather take it easy and soak in the sights, the north side offers a flat, simple trail with swimming holes along the way.

-The Turkey Creek Trail treats lucky travelers in Emma Long Metro Park, offering a moderately difficult, three-mile out-and-back route along the Colorado River.
+The Turkey Creek Trail treats travelers in Emma Long Metro Park, offering a moderately difficult, three-mile out-and-back route along the Colorado River.
 Dogs love this spot because they’re free to run off-leash on the mostly flat terrain.
 It can get pretty busy on the weekends, though, so if tranquility is your priority, this is a better weekday adventure.

 This lesser-known trail in the Greenbelt is full of natural adventures.
 The trail begins at the hilltops of Camp Craft Road and meanders through a three-mile descent to Twin Falls.
-If you decide to make the trek after heavy rains, you’ll find waterfalls and plenty of spots to take a dip – which you’ll likely crave before taking the tough, uphill climb home.
+If you decide to make the trek after heavy rains, you’ll find waterfalls and plenty of spots to take a dip – which you’ll likely crave before taking the strenuous, uphill climb home.

 This natural preserve off of West Gate and William Cannon is yet another refuge in the middle of city life.
-There are lots different looping trails here, so you can take in an easy one-miler, or wander and explore for more than four miles.
+There are lots of different looping trails here, so you can take in an easy one-miler, or wander and explore for more than four miles.
 It’s also home to a lot of critters, so expect to come across any number of deer, rabbits, butterflies, and lizards.

 If less foot traffic and more nature are on your hiking agenda, check out the two-mile trail at Roy G. Guerrero Colorado River Park, just east of I-35.
 All skill levels will enjoy this peaceful, scenic route along the water, where you’re likely to run into a wild animal or two.
-You’ll also discover a top secret beach somewhere along the way, perfect for cooling off and catching a few rays (per Austin rules, we can’t tell you exactly where—you’ll have to hit the trail to find it.)
+You’ll also discover a secret beach somewhere along the way, perfect for cooling off and catching a few rays (per Austin rules, we can’t tell you exactly where — you’ll have to hit the trail to find it.)

 This heavily-forested park is a favorite in North Austin.
 There are two trail systems: the more developed of which is the Southern Walnut Creek Trail at 7.3 miles in length; the Northern Walnut Creek Trail is still under development, with only four trailheads open at this point.
 Swimming holes are scattered throughout the park, and forget the leash — most of Walnut Creek is a off-leash zone for your four-legged companions.
-Fitt tip: during the spring, this park becomes covered in a blanket of wildflowers.
+Fitt Tip: during the spring, this park becomes covered in a blanket of wildflowers.